 Please note various deadlines and fees.
-Once training is complete and you feel that you have met the criteria evaluated by the Training Committee, you will apply for credentialing.
-The submission of your credentials and associated fees must be in the office of the ACAW Secretary not later than November 1st in order to be considered for the examination held the following year.
-The credentialing submission must include everything you intend to use to support your proof of having completed training because that document is the only information the Credential's Committee will use to make their determination.
+The submission of credentials and associated fees must be in the office of the ACAW Secretary not later than November 1st in order to be considered for the 2016 examination.
+This submission must include everything you intend to use to support your proof of having completed training because that document is the only information the Credential's Committee will use to make their determination.
+Documentation is your responsibility.